 If you’ve ever visited the BenCab Museum, the Oh My Gulay restaurant, or the Ililikha Artist Village, then you’ll agree with me that the Lush and Relaxing Loft seems touched by all the same elements: greens, art, and practical use of space.

-19. This sleek den for the minimalist at heart
+21. This simple den for the minimalist at heart

 Chalet Baguio sits well with travellers who aren’t willing to compromise on comfort and convenience.
 It has all the amenities one needs, from in-house restaurants and room service to a 24-hour front desk and laundry service.
 It doesn’t skimp on amenities for work and play: It has free WiFi, a business centre and meeting rooms, as well as cabled LCD TVs and neighbouring hiking and biking trails.